rosell-dk/picoQuery/README.md

-# picoQuery - A customizable subset of jQuery
+# picoQuery

-picoQuery implements a customizable subset of jQuery.
+picoQuery is a customizable subset of jQuery.
 Its written for modern browsers and automatically falls back to jQuery on older browsers.

 This approach has several benefits:
 - picoQuery is <i>ultra</i>-light.
 Even if you choose the largest subset currently available (29 methods), its only 1.7kb zipped